 If this process is done successfully, you will see this message:

-If you receive this message, you have managed to configure the Portenta H7 and the Vision Shield - LoRa® on the TTN.
-We have retrieved the device EUI, used it to register the device in the TTN console, and programmed the board using the data provided by TTN.
-Now, we can send data over the LoRa® network which can be viewed from anywhere in the world (as long as we have an Internet connection and our device is in range from a TTN gateway).
+If you receive this message, you have managed to configure the Portenta H7 and the Portenta Vision Shield - LoRa® to TTN.
+You have retrieved the device EUI, used it to register the device in the TTN console and programmed the board using the data provided by TTN.
+Now, you can send data over LoRa® network, which can be viewed from anywhere in the world (as long as you have an Internet connection and your device is in range from a TTN gateway).

 1from lora import *23lora = Lora(band=BAND_EU868, poll_ms=60000, debug=False)45print("Firmware:", lora.get_fw_version())6print("Device EUI:", lora.get_device_eui())7print("Data Rate:", lora.get_datarate())8print("Join Status:", lora.get_join_status())910appEui = "" # Add your App EUI here11appKey = "" # Add your App Key here1213try:14 lora.join_OTAA(appEui, appKey, timeout=20000)15 # Or ABP:16 #lora.join_ABP(devAddr, nwkSKey, appSKey, timeout=5000)17# You can catch individual errors like timeout, rx etc...18except LoraErrorTimeout as e:19 print("Something went wrong; are you indoor?
 Move near a window and retry")20 print("ErrorTimeout:", e)21except LoraErrorParam as e:22 print("ErrorParam:", e)2324print("Connected.")25lora.set_port(3)2627try:28 if lora.send_data("HeLoRA world!", True):29 print("Message confirmed.")30 else:31 print("Message wasn't confirmed")3233except LoraErrorTimeout as e:34 print("ErrorTimeout:", e)3536# Read downlink messages37while (True):38 if (lora.available()):39 data = lora.receive_data()40 if data:41 print("Port: " + data["port"])42 print("Data: " + data["data"])43 lora.poll()44 sleep_ms(1000)

 The most common issue is that the device cannot connect to a TTN gateway.
-Again, it is a good idea to check if we have coverage in the area we are conducting this tutorial, by checking out this map.
+Again, it is a good idea to check if you have coverage in the area you are conducting this tutorial, by checking out this map.

-If we are within good range of a gateway, we should also try to move our device and antenna to a window, and even hold it out the window and move it around.
+If you are within a good range from a gateway, you should also try to move your device and antenna to a window and even hold it out the window and move it around.
 This has proven successful on numerous accounts, as the signal can travel less obstructed.